Valter Longo, Ph.D. on the Fasting-Mimicking Diet & Fasting for Longevity, Cancer & Multiple Sclerosis

 C-reactive Protein (CRP)

-A ring-shaped protein found in blood plasma, the levels of which rise in response to inflammation.
+A ring-shaped protein found in blood plasma.
+CRP levels rise in response to inflammation and infection, or following a heart attack, surgery, or trauma.
+It is one of several proteins often referred to as acute phase reactants.
 CRP binds to the phosphocholine expressed on the surface of dead or dying cells and some bacteria.
 This activates the complement system, promoting phagocytosis by macrophages, which clears necrotic and apoptotic cells and bacteria.
+The high-sensitivity CRP test (hsCRP) measures low levels of CRP in the blood to identify low levels of inflammation that are associated with risk of developing cardiovascular disease.

 An inflammatory bowel disease that causes inflammation of the lining of the digestive tract, which can lead to abdominal pain, diarrhea, fatigue, weight loss and malnutrition.